brian-d-b/Toggl-Pomodoro/README.md

-# Toggl-Pomodoro script.
+# Brian's Toggl-Pomodoro

 ### Why?
 ---

-    - Toggl
+Toggl currently has some limitations.

+Pomodoro:
-    - Sound Notification / Feedback (Pink Noise)
+    - Can't extend / pause timer.
-    - Pomodoro
+    - Cant' choose different sounds
+Toggl's Time Entries:
+    - Can't choose any sort of auditory feedback (like white/pink noise)

 ---

-Toggl doesn't give you any auditory feedback when a timer is running.
-I have decided to create a wrapper to implement it myself.
+### Implementation
+---

+I am simply using Python to call Toggl's REST API.

+#### How to use:

+1) Paste your Toggl API key in config.json
+2) ???
+3) Profit!